gardener/machine-controller-manager/docs/usage/machine-preservation.md

 - `machinePreserveTimeout` : Duration after which preserved machines are automatically released

 > Note: ⚠️ Changes to `machinePreserveTimeout` apply only to preservation done after the change.
+> If `AutoPreserveFailedMachineMax` is decreased, preservation is stopped for older auto-preserved machines(earlier creationTimestamp) until the number of preserved machines is within the new limit.
+> If the number of failed machines exceeds the `AutoPreserveFailedMachineMax` limit at any given time, machines with more recent creationTimestamp are auto-preserved first.

 ### Preservation annotations